ShubhamJagtap2000/Networking-Essentials/4. Data Communications and Network Services/4. Application Layer Services/3. Web Clients and Servers/1. HTTP and HTML/README.md

 - The HTTP protocol is not a secure protocol; information could easily be intercepted by other users as data is sent over the network.
 - In order to provide security for the data, HTTP can be used with secure transport protocols.
 - Requests for secure HTTP are sent to port 443.
-- These requests use https in the site address in the browser, rather than http.
+- These requests use https in the site address in the browser, rather than HTTP.